-Almost every week Josh and I tend to harp on the editing and camerawork in Game of Thrones.
+Almost every week J and I tend to harp on the editing and camerawork in Game of Thrones.
 It’s been a bit better this season, but in general we’re both fairly underwhelmed with the technical side of the show.
 That’s why it feels like a breath of fresh air having Miguel Sapochnik—the director who brought us the excellent episodes “The Gift” and “Hardhome” in 2015—return to wrap up the show this year.

 In tandem with cinematographer Fabian Wagner (set to work on 2017’s Justice League with Zack Snyder), Sapochnik brings meaning and beauty to shots that didn’t need either.
-Josh and I begin with Daenerys (Emilia Clarke) in Meereen and thematic conversations about gender and power dynamics in the Game of Thrones world.
+J and I begin with Daenerys (Emilia Clarke) in Meereen and thematic conversations about gender and power dynamics in the Game of Thrones world.